PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 2. the funds in the channel are exhausted and the most recent commitment transaction sends 1 BTC to Bob and 0 to Alice.
 At this point, Bob should just sign and broadcast that commitment transaction and collect the 1 BTC.
 3. The payment channel expiry duration is reached.
 At this point Alice can reclaim all of the funds in the channel.
 Bob should never let this happen, so should sign and broadcast the latest commitment transaction well before the expiry duration.

 The advantage of this style of payment channel is that it is extremely simple.
-The locking script is essentially a two-of-two multisig in the spend branch, or a P2SH with relative timelock in the refund branch.
+The locking script is essentially either a two-of-two multisig in the spend branch, or a P2SH with relative timelock in the refund branch.
+Commitment transitions are achieved simply by Alice constructing and signing new commitment transactions and sending them to Bob.

 The channel is also almost entirely passive from Bob's point of view.
 He simply needs to keep hold of the commitment transactions, and then sign and broadcast the most recent one when he's ready to close the channel.
 Simple channels should be very straightforward for wallets and applications to implement.

 #### Redeeming a Commitment transaction